LoyolaChicagoBooks/introcs-csharp/rst/project.rst

    function logically.
 #.
 Report coordinator: Gather the contributions for reports from team
    members and make sure the whole reports get to posted on schedule.
-   Your instrutor needs
+   Your instructor needs
    a clear idea of the contributions of each member each week.
-If a team member is not clear on this to the report writer, the report writer needs to be insistant.
+If a team member is not clear on this to the report writer, the report writer needs to be insistent.
 #.
 Instruction coordinator: Make sure there are clear written documents
    and help within the program for the user, who you assume is not a C# programmer and knows nothing about your program at the start.